CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'create an agile epic', 'write an epic', 'define an epic', 'epic definition', 'break down features into user stories', 'strategic initiatives', 'large bodies of work'.
-These are terms users would naturally say.
+Excellent coverage of natural trigger terms users would say: 'create an agile epic', 'write an epic', 'define an epic', 'epic definition', 'break down features into user stories', 'strategic initiatives', 'large bodies of work'.
+These are natural phrases a user would actually type.

 3 / 3